 My name is Patricia Mcknight and I am a Child Exploitation – Child Trafficking Survivor from Freeburg, Illinois beginning around 1973 to 1979.
 Growing up in this type of forced servitude and sexual servitude taught me to believe I was not worthy of concern or assistance; so many were aware, so many did nothing because we knew nothing about these tragedies.
-There are generations of children who have endured these human patterns and beliefs from centuries of accepting and tolerating these life altering, physical, and sexual offenses, within our very own families.
+There are generations of children who have endured these human patterns and beliefs from centuries of accepting and tolerating these life-altering, physical, and sexual offenses within our very own families.

 On August 25th, in O’Fallon; I was the survivor of child trafficking sitting next to Congressman Mike Bost.
 It was such a huge honor to be a member of the Congressional Human Trafficking Meeting.
 Many readers may have seen the report on Fox 2 News.
-Hopefully we did achieve reaching the community
+Hopefully, we did achieve reaching the community

 On that note, permit me to share; I’m afraid I didn’t share the best message during the interview.
 It was one of those moments, that as I was driving home everything I should have said hit me.

 ‘There is nothing more important than having these types of community roundtables across the country, in every small community, especially in our rural communities where services are so rare.
-We cannot expect our communities to heal the violence, drug addictions, self harming behaviors, bullying, career and educational challenges, economic impacts and many other social issues if we cannot address the actions against our children and family members first.
+We cannot expect our communities to heal the violence, drug addictions, self-harming behaviors, bullying, career, and educational challenges, economic impacts, and many other social issues if we cannot address the actions against our children and family members first.
 All of these are initiated by the effects of trauma.
 We see it in our war and law enforcement veterans all the time.
 We support them and help them; yet when it’s in our own family it’s something we’ve all become used to dealing with so we turn away and do nothing.
 It is time as a human society to look at the levels of violence in our country today; young teens sent to prison for life and an overcrowded prison system as a whole; a society addicted to drugs, alcohol, opioids, heroin, and a cycle of destruction that is boiling over in despair”

-The CDC, National Child Traumatic Stress Network, National Post Traumatic Stress Network, National Institute of Mental Health all have reported; “The trauma caused by long term violence, sexual harm, and especially trafficking is comparison to what they’ve seen in Concentration Camp Survivors.
+The CDC, National Child Traumatic Stress Network, National Post Traumatic Stress Network, National Institute of Mental Health all have reported; “The trauma caused by long term violence, sexual harm, and especially trafficking in comparison to what they’ve seen in Concentration Camp Survivors.
 The levels of Complex Post Traumatic Stress affect everything about that person’s sense of personal safety and identity.”‘

 These small community roundtables; meetings with educators, social services, law enforcement, and healthcare professionals will encourage involvement within the community itself.
 Teachers cannot do this alone.
 Healthcare cannot, and neither can law enforcement.
-It will require a change in our taught, ‘trained’ acceptance and tolerance of these types of harms and dysfunctions.
-As a society, with the entire team of family, neighbors, friends, and community resources all working together with a strong focus in the complete healthy development for our children, with life achievements rather than life destructions; this is the very best gift we pass on to the next generation.
+It will require a change in our teaching, ‘trained’ acceptance, and tolerance of these types of harms and dysfunctions.
+As a society, with the entire team of family, neighbors, friends, and community resources all working together with a strong focus on the complete healthy development for our children, with life achievements rather than life destructions; this is the very best gift we pass on to the next generation.

 Also, I’d really like to thank our Illinois Attorney General, Lisa Madigan; States Attorney Brendan Kelly, and Survivor Scott Cross for pushing forward SB189 – Statute of Limitations for Criminal Sexual Abuse, Criminal Sexual Assault and Exploitation of a Minor.
 Also known as the ‘Hastert Law’.